DetectRL: Benchmarking LLM-Generated Text Detection in Real-World Scenarios: Experiments and discussion

 \section{Experiments and discussion}

-In this section, we organize our experiments and discussions from five distinct perspectives: \textbf{(1) Benchmarking the cutting-edge detectors}: We evaluate the current SOTA detectors against our benchmark to identify ongoing challenges. \textbf{(2) Robustness analysis}: We examine factors contributing to robustness issues in various domains, LLMs, and attack scenarios. \textbf{(3) Assessing generalization}: We investigate how well detectors perform on data they were not specifically trained on, highlighting their out-of-distribution robustness. \textbf{(4) Length discrimination}: We examine the ability of detectors to differentiate between texts of varying lengths and the impact of training on such texts. \textbf{(5) Real-world human writing scenarios}: We analyze the effects of real-world post-processing and mistake in human-written texts, discussing their implications to provide more nuanced and valuable insights.
+In this section, we organize our experiments and discussions from five distinct perspectives: \textbf{(1) Benchmarking the cutting-edge detectors}: We evaluate the current SOTA detectors against our benchmark to identify ongoing challenges. \textbf{(2) Robustness analysis}: We analyze the factors contributing to robustness issues across various domains, LLMs, and attack scenarios. \textbf{(3) Assessing generalization}: We investigate how well detectors perform on data distribution they were not specifically trained on, highlighting their out-of-distribution robustness. \textbf{(4) Length discrimination}: We examine the detectors’ ability to differentiate between texts of varying lengths and discuss the impact of training on such texts. \textbf{(5) Real-world human writing scenarios}: We analyze the effects of real-world post-processing and mistake in human-written texts, discussing their implications to provide more nuanced and valuable insights.